kimkiogora/Ona-Code-Challenge/README.md

   community_ranking: ...
 }

-This code above ( in src folder ) is a simple php approach to the above
+This code above ( in src folder ) is a simple php approach to the above.

+To run this challenge, download and extract.
+Open a terminal and navigate to the src folder.

+Execute php run.php